neve-linux/neveports/Usage.md

 from scratch in a completely different language and does a lot of things in a different way, but you will notice a lot of similarities.

-When building packages with `cbuild`, the build process happens in a minimal container.
+When building packages with `nbuild`, the build process happens in a minimal container.
 This is what you need namespaces for; they are the building blocks of this container.

-This container is made up of a minimal collection of Chimera packages, which provide the initial environment.
+This container is made up of a minimal collection of Neve packages, which provide the initial environment.
 We call it the *build root*.
 It is essentially a sandbox with different restrictions depending on the *phase* of the build.